ByteLeMani/ctf_proxy/README.md

 :warning: Note that `dos` may not work properly if `ssl` is enabled :warning:

 ### Stream
-**Stream** is the interface for **TCPStream** and **HTTPStream** and contains the current and previous received messages on the socket.
+**Stream** is the interface for **TCPStream** and **HTTPStream** classes and contains the current and previous exchanged messages on the socket.

 #### TCPStream
 TCPStream is used in case of TCP only connections.
 The `previous_messages` queue contains the latest `max_stored_messages` messages that went through the socket before the current received message.
 The latter will be stored in the `current_message` variable and can be modified to alter the content of the message that will be sent from the proxy.
+Note that in this case you should return False inside the filter to not drop the connection.
 #### HTTPStream
 HTTPStream is used in case of HTTP connections.
-Now two more variables are available: `previous_http_messages` and `current_http_message`.
+Two more variables are available: `previous_http_messages` and `current_http_message`.
 They are the parsed version of the correspective raw variables as `HttpMessage` objects.
 The actual values sent through the socket are the ones stored in `current_message`, which means you should edit this variable to alter the content of the message sent from the proxy.

 :warning: Watch out for `Content-Length` header in the raw HTTP message if you intend to modify it. :warning: